2025-2026 Academic Catalog

 Physics Electro-Optics, Materials Engineering

-The department's graduate program director and the student's undergraduate academic advisor serve as an advisory committee to the student in establishing the combined program requirements.
-The first-year, sophomore and junior years follow the curriculum of the student's selected bachelor's program.
+The department's graduate program director and the student's undergraduate academic advisor serve as an advisory committee to the student in establishing the combined program requirements and ensuring that double counted courses successfully apply to both curriculum.
+The first-year and sophomore years follow the curriculum of the student's selected bachelor's program.

 Course Area Semester Hours